Qwib-Qwib/binary-decimal-converter/readme.md

 # Binary / Decimal Converter
 It was initially supposed to be a simple single-page converter, though I took the opportunity to do a little bit of front-end and try something creative.
-In that case, I experimented a bit with animations and generating particles.
+In that case, I experimented a bit with animations, clip-paths and generating particles.

 The background is done entirely in HTML, CSS and JavaScript with no frameworks or external libraries.
 The basis is a gradient coloring forming a laser-like background, and several divs of binary numbers floating left to right and being converted to decimal as they go through the laser.
 The laser itself flashes whenever a div passes through, and sparks are generated whenever a number is removed of added to the div.